jhsware/streamix-package-templates/docs/README.md

 Typical use cases are video playback, an embedded online presentation or a fullscreen sports scoreboard.

 It is up to you to make sure the graphics covers the entire viewing area.
-Then att he following property to your `streamix_package.json` configuration:
+If you didn't choose "Fullscreen Graphics Overlay" when creating your package you need to set the following property in your `streamix_package.json` configuration:

 ```json
 {